mistakia/nano-community/docs/introduction/advantages.md

 Initially, Nano has relied upon <a href="https://en.wikipedia.org/wiki/Proof_of_work" target="_blank">Proof-of-Work</a> for prioritization and spam mitigation.

-Starting with v22, Nano will use the account balance and the time since last transaction to prioritize transactions.
+Starting with v22, Nano will use the account balance and the time since the last transaction to prioritize transactions.

 ### Nano is scalable